parthwader/Sudoku-Solver/README.md

 # TO-DO
 1. Add the functionality of generating a Sudoku
 2. Add the option to try out various methods to solve the Sudoku
-  # Dancing Links
+   a) Dancing Links
-  # Spiral Backtracking
+   b) Spiral Backtracking
-  # Reverese Backtracking
+   c) Reverese Backtracking